CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/CombatModifiers.md

 A brace is a move purely to counter a charge.
 Character gains Advantage versus charging opponents and charging opponents lose their advantage.
 No movement can be used while bracing.
 Bracing uses the opponent's momentum against them, enabling a prepared defender to more easily stagger, trip or injure the charging opponent.

+## Pack Tactics

+This is an [Assist](./../GeneralRules/Assists.md), which is usually achieved by two or more characters with a Teamwork Vocation (Like Pack Hunter or Soldier) or the Communication Core Skill.

+When two allies make a melee combat roll against the same opponent, they can coordinate their attacks.
+If the assist is successful, one charater can attack and draw the opponents attention.
+While the main character draws attention and not incapacitated, the opponent gains the Off-Guard combat Modifier (Disadvantage) against allies attacking with melee combat rolls.

 ## High ground (Advantage)

 Bonus received through achieving a height advantage against an opponent, IE standing on a table, riding on a mount, or attacking an opponent on the ground.
 High ground for ranged attacks, must have a more significant height differential than for melee attacks, such as shooting from a climbed tree or atop a castle wall.